Tax Tips

-The Mortgage Interest tax relief has now been introduced on mortgages paid between 2022-2023 and aims to provide financial support to homeowners by mitigating the financial burden associated with mortgage interest payments.
+The Mortgage Interest tax relief has now been introduced on mortgages paid between 2022-2024 and aims to provide financial support to homeowners by mitigating the financial burden associated with mortgage interest payments.
+This Mortgage Interest Tax Credit is a temporary measure and is not available to homeowners who took out a mortgage after 31 December 2022.

 How Much is Mortgage Interest Tax Relief?